What's PLANERGY?

 Net Fixed Assets

 Net fixed assets are your total fixed assets minus any depreciation on those assets and any liabilities.
 In simpler terms, it translates that you need to account for any decrease in the value of your fixed assets.
-It also means you need to account for any liabilities like loans you owe on your fixed assets.

 The net fixed assets are used by business owners to determine how much of their total fixed assets are really worth or how much liability they have.